Nicklehman211/explore/README.md

 # GitHub Explore

-This repository houses all of the community-curated content for GitHub Topics and Collections.

-[Topics](https://help.github.com/articles/about-topics/) help you explore repositories in a particular subject area, learn more about that subject, and find projects to contribute to.

-[Collections](https://github.com/collections) help you discover hand-picked repositories, developers, organizations, videos, and articles that share a common theme.

-If you want to suggest edits to an existing topic page or collection, or curate a new one, read our [contributing guide](CONTRIBUTING.md) to get started.
-You can also [review a list of popular topics that need more context](topics-todo.md) to get an idea of where to start.
+in](topics-todo.md) to get an idea of where to start.

 ## Running tests